-late 13c., "to prepare, make preparations;" late 14c., "equip, provide with proper clothing; dress or dress up," from Old French apareillier "prepare, make (someone) ready, dress (oneself)" (12c., Modern French appareiller), from Vulgar Latin *appariculare.
+late 13c., appareillen, "prepare, make preparations;" late 14c., "to equip, provide with proper clothing; dress or dress up," from Old French apareillier "prepare, make (someone) ready, dress (oneself)," 12c., Modern French appareiller, from Vulgar Latin *appariculare.

 Cognate with Italian aparecchiare, Spanish aparejar, Portuguese aparelhar.
 Related: Appareled; apparelled; appareling; apparelling.